-Fig. 7: Landing page of Assura.
-The location of the CAPE checklist is highlighted
+Figure 7: Home page of Assura showing the location of the CAPE checklist as highlighted

 The Hazard and Risk Checklist (H&R checklist) accomplishes a number of things:

 - 1) Helps the researcher identify significant hazards and minimise the risks for their experiment to an acceptable level. - 2) Informs the Department about new/modified experiments. - 3) Serves as a record of these activities for compliance requirements.